ros-navigation/docs.nav2.org/configuration/packages/configuring-graceful-motion-controller.rst

   ============== =============================

   Description
     Ratio of the rate of change in phi to the rate of change in r.
 Controls the convergence of the slow subsystem.
 If this value is equal to zero, the controller will behave as a pure waypoint follower.
 A high value offers extreme scenario of pose-following where theta is reduced much faster than r.
+The referenced paper calls this `k1`.

 :k_delta: